graphrag/graphrag.github.io/src/content/docs/concepts/template.md

 .

-**Further reading**:
+## Further reading

 **Instructions**:

 1. Provide links to external sources
-2. Don't keep the link below, it's for your reference as the author
+2. Don't keep the link below or these instructions, they're for your reference as the author

 - Read [about explanations](https://diataxis.fr/explanation/) in the Diátaxis framework